TheRealToshiRaw/10thAE-Re3_ChatterboxFM-full/README.md

 you have to stay legal and i am not responsible for what you do  ;)

-# Now let's feel the first non-stop call-in taste of Chatterbox FM hosted by Lazlow Jones:
+# Now let's feel the non-stop call-in taste of Chatterbox FM hosted by Lazlow Jones:

 Radios on gta3 has changed through different iterations of the game,
 here is the complete Chatterbox FM iconic tracklist;